-Tunisia's Saied moves into economy and COVID-19 after ousting government | ExBulletin
+Tunisia's Saied moves into economy and Covid-19 after ousting government | ExBulletin

 Saied, who says his actions are constitutional but has not yet determined his next steps, has urged the United States to adhere to democratic principles.
 He met with security chiefs Wednesday, the presidency said.

-Backed by the military, Saied’s actions included suspending parliament for 30 days.
-Opponents, including the Islamist Ennahda party, the largest in parliament, have accused him of seizing power.
+Backed by the military, Saieds’ actions included suspending parliament for 30 days.
+Opponents, including the Islamist Ennahda party, the largest parliaments, have accused him of seizing power.

-The United States on Monday pressured Tunisia to maintain “scrupulous respect for freedom of expression” after police raided a foreign news office, but on Wednesday a New York Times reporter said police had detained him for two hours when worked in Tunisia.
+The United States on Monday pressured Tunisia to maintain strict respect for freedom of expression after police raided a foreign news bureau, but on Wednesday a New York Times reporter said police had detained him for two hours while working in Tunisia.

-Late Wednesday the presidency released a video showing Saied telling the head of a business union that “wrong economic choices” had caused major financial problems.
+Late Wednesday the presidency released a video showing Saied telling the head of a business union that the wrong economic choices had caused major financial problems.

 Tunisia is seeking a loan agreement from the International Monetary Fund to finance its projected budget deficit and debt repayments.